William H. Prescott: Visits to Washington and Europe

 Prescott visited Washington D.C. in spring 1850, where he met Zachary Taylor, then President of the United States, as well as numerous other prominent figures, including Henry Bulwer, the British ambassador, and Daniel Webster, the former Secretary of State, who had been a friend of Prescott's father.
 Soon afterward, he decided to visit England.
 He embarked from New York on May 22, and arrived at Liverpool on June 3.
 There he stayed with an old friend, Alexander Smith, and became reacquainted with Mary Lyell, the wife of the geologist Charles Lyell.
 He traveled with the Lyells to London, where they stayed in Mivart's Hotel.
 Prescott was greeted in London, as in Washington, by the most important members of society—he dined with the Foreign Secretary and future Prime Minister Henry Temple, the former Prime Minister Robert Peel, as well as the elderly Duke of Wellington.
 He went to the races at Ascot, and was presented at court to Queen Victoria.
-On June 22, he traveled to Oxford to receive an honorary doctorate in law.
-In Oxford, he stayed at Cuddesdon Palace, the home of the Bishop of Oxford, Samuel Wilberforce, who was absent because of the christening of the infant Prince Arthur.
+On June 22, he traveled to Oxford to receive an honorary doctorate in law from the University of Oxford.
+There, he stayed at Cuddesdon Palace, the home of the Bishop of Oxford, Samuel Wilberforce, who was absent because of the christening of the infant Prince Arthur.
 Prescott met Spencer Compton, the president of the Royal Society, who was also receiving an honorary degree.
 He left London for Paris, where he arrived on July 20.
 Two days later, he traveled to Brussels, where he stayed in Coudenberg, the site of a residence of the Holy Roman Emperor Charles V, returning to London on July 29.
 Traveling north, Prescott visited Alnwick Castle and the ruins of Hulm Abbey in Northumbria.
 On his arrival in Edinburgh, he met the geologists Adam Sedgwick and Roderick Murchison, whom he accompanied to Inveraray, where he visited Inveraray Castle.
 Prescott then traveled south, through Staffordshire, where he was entertained by George Sutherland-Leveson-Gower.
 He embarked for New York on September 14, arriving on September 27.